Invest in gold with American Hartford Gold and start growing your investments today.

 The gold market is a great way to diversify your investment portfolio.
 Here's how you can start investing in gold.

-1. Buy physical gold
+1. Buy Physical Gold

 Bullion doesn’t have any artistic value, which makes it different from jewelry or numismatic coins.
-To buy gold bullion you have to pay a premium over the gold price which can be in a range from 3 to 10 percent.
-You will also have to use a vault or a bank deposit box to store it.
-You can buy physical gold online, in a jewelry store, or another gold storefront.
+To buy gold bullion, you have to pay a premium over the gold price which can be in a range from 3% to 10%.
+You'll also have to use a vault or a bank deposit box to store it.
+You can buy physical gold online, in a jewelry store or through another gold storefront.

-2. Buy gold futures
+2. Buy Gold Futures